Pakistan, Iran Agree To Expand Cooperation In Diverse Areas - UrduPoint

 The Foreign Secretary welcomed the normalization of diplomatic relations between Iran and Saudi Arabia.

-Separately, the Foreign Secretary called on Foreign Minister Hossein Amir-Abdollahian.
+The Foreign Secretary also called on Foreign Minister Hossein Amir-Abdollahian.
 They agreed to maintain the current momentum of high-level bilateral exchanges and strengthen mutually-beneficial cooperation in diverse fields.